edwindus/attentionspan/content/posts/2017/that-i-would-be-good.md

 tags: []
 preview: "_preview.jpg"
 hero: ""
-summary: "Scars are part of the healing process after you've been physically hurt"
+summary: "Scars are part of the healing process after you've been physically hurt ..."
 ---

 Scars form as part of the healing process after you have been physically hurt.
 After the healing process, you are fine and functioning again, with the scar as a little reminder of the process you went through.